danielesteban/AutoCalamari/README.md

 ##### What's the job scheduling format?

 [Read up on cron patterns here](http://crontab.org/).
-Note the examples in the link have five fields, and 1 minute as the finest granularity, but this project has six fields, with 1 second as the finest granularity.
+Note the examples in the link have five fields and 1 minute as the finest granularity, but this project has six fields with 1 second as the finest granularity.

 There are also tools that will help you construct your schedules like: [crontab.guru](https://crontab.guru/) and [cronjob.xyz](https://cronjob.xyz/).

 ##### What's my calamari domain?

-The part before '.calamari.io' in your calamari URL.
+The part before `.calamari.io` in your calamari URL.

 ##### What's my calamari password?